-Amazon Seller Account Suspended During Opening or after a Change in Data
+Amazon Seller Account Suspended During Opening/ After a Change in Data

-If you are asked for documents during the opening of your Amazon Seller Account, be very careful what you supply them.
+If you are asked for documents for Amazon seller address verification during the opening of your Seller Account, be very careful what you supply them.
 The name and address on the documents must exactly match your business name and address or the owner of the business' name and address.

-The documents you supply Amazon to verify your address must verify a physical address, not a virtual address.
+The documents you supply them for address verification on Amazon must verify a physical address, not a virtual address.
 Telephone bills that are not hard-wired Internet bills are not accepted.
 Mobile telephone bills are not accepted.

 Countries Accepted for Amazon.com Seller Registration